 B, L, D

-The EBC trek starts with a gradual downhill trek to Phunki Tenga.
-It is a small settlement that is a common rest stop.
+The EBC trek starts with a gradual downhill descent to Phunki Tenga.
+It is a small settlement that is a common rest stop or Lunch Place.
 After a brief rest, you will continue your trek.
 The views get better as the trail opens up to the ridge-top.
-It offers gorgeous views of Ama Dablam, Thamserku, Lhotse, and more.
+It offers gorgeous views of Everest, Nuptse, Ama Dablam, Thamserku, Lhotse, and more.
 After a final uphill trek, you will reach Tengboche in the afternoon.
-You will stay here overnight, so before dinner, you will pay a visit to the Tengboche monastery.
+You will stay here overnight at Tashi Delek Lodge & Restaurant, so before dinner, you will pay a visit to the Tengboche monastery.
 The monastery sits at the ridge-top and offers panoramic views of Ama Dablam and more.

 Tengboche Monastery or Dawa Choling Gompa is the largest and most significant Tibetan Buddhist monastery in the Khumbu region.
 The original monastery was built in 1916 and is a reflection of the Rongbuk Monastery in Tibet.
-The monastery we see now was built in 1993 (and completed in 2008) and is the central attraction of the UNESCO World Heritage site of Sagarmatha National Park.
-The chortens and small shrines around the Monastery reflect Buddhism as well as the culture, tradition, and lifestyle of the locals here.
-The sunset view from the monastery over the Himalayas is an amazing and memorable experience here.
+The monastery we see today was built in 1993 (completed in 2008) and is the central attraction of the UNESCO World Heritage site of Sagarmatha National Park.
+The chortens and small shrines around the Monastery reflect Buddhism as well as the local culture, traditions, and lifestyle.
+The sunset view from the monastery over the Himalayas is an amazing, memorable experience.
 The monastery will open every day for prayer.

 Tengboche to Dingboche trek